 When your Bean Stew is cooked, tip the bean mixture into an ovenproof dish.
 Pop your dumpling on top and scatter the reserved cheese on top.

 Pop the dish in the oven for about 15 minutes until the dumplings are cooked.
 They should puff up and turn lovely golden brown.
 Serve with a dollop of plain yoghurt or sour cream.

 Storage and Freezing

-If you are freezing some of this stew, once the stew is ready and potatoes are soft, pour it into freezer-safe airtight container, cover with a lid and let it cool completely at room temperature.
+If you are freezing some of this stew, once the stew is ready and the potatoes are soft, pour it into a freezer-safe airtight container, cover it with a lid and let it cool completely at room temperature.
 Covering it helps retain the moisture in the stew, so you don’t need to add more water when defrosting, hence not diluting the flavour.
 You can store it in the freezer for up to 4 months.

 When you’re ready to eat it, defrost it in the fridge overnight.
 Then quickly heat up the stew in the microwave or on the stove.
-Make your dumplings and carry on with the method below.
+Make your dumplings and carry on with the recipe as normal.